Curriculum

 Tuishou

-Tuishou, sometimes called hand pushing or push-hands, is the first and most critical two-person exercise in the Taijiquan curriculum.
-Here a student learns in a non-violent and cooperative way to respond to the influence of another player without resistance or distortion.
-Like the form, it is done to develop certain subtle and quite non-intuitive reactions to the movements of a partner-opponent.
+Tuishou, sometimes called hand pushing, is the first two-person exercise in the Taijiquan (Tai Chi Chuan) curriculum.
+Here we learn in a non-violent and cooperative way to respond to the influence of another player without resistance or distortion.
+Both its name and appearance are rather deceiving.
+It looks like a contest in which two people attempt to force their partner/opponent backwards, an impression that is further reinforced by the name hand-pushing.
+In reality, actually pushing an opponent is literally the last thing a Taijiquan adept would or should ever do.
 The two formal modes of tuishou are elementary tuishou and penglujian.
 The most elementary tuishou, sometimes called one-hand pushing, cultivates basic responses of the body to force (yielding).
-Penglujian utilizes the techniques of Push, Press, Ward Off, and Roll Back to address the skill of making taijis with the partner (adherence).

 Three-step Tuishou

 This exercise extends penglujian to a three step forward, three step back version.
 Now it gives the student a first taste of proper foot work.
 Three step tuishou is a deceptively simple exercise appearing to be an unchanging dance step repeated over and over, but it’s designed to make one’s foot work responsive rather than preconceived.
-This repeating pattern designed to link the student’s responses to the opponent’s moves and connect them firmly to the waist and legs.
-It serves as an important bridge connecting Taijiquan’s internal changes to footwork and as such is the doorway to the practice of Taijiquan as an actual martial art.
+This repeating pattern designed to link the studentâs responses to the opponent’s moves and connect them firmly to the waist and legs.
+It serves as an important bridge connecting Taijiquanâs internal changes to footwork and as such is the doorway to the practice of Taijiquan as an actual martial art.

 Da Lu

-Da Lu or “Big Roll Back” is considered to be perhaps the most important of the Yang Style’s five major exercises.
+Da Lu or âBig Roll Backâ is considered to be perhaps the most important of the Yang Styleâs five major exercises.
 It extends the concepts of stepping while also exploring the four remaining martial ideas of Pull, Shoulder, Elbow, and Split.
 It is distinguished by allowing the greatest range of speed, from a slow minuet type dance to a rough and tumble exchange of high speed attacks, reaching the level at which lively legs evolve into actual discharges.

 Sanshou Exercise